Can colorectal cancer be found early?

 FOBT and FIT mainly find cancer, but can find some polyps.

-For more details about these tests, please see Colorectal Cancer Early Detection.
+For more details about using these tests to screen for colorectal polyps and cancer, please see Colorectal Cancer Prevention and Early Detection.